Alexandra Rose Little1

 Horace Brooks Marshall was born on 29 December 1829.1 He was the son of William Marshall and Mary Ann Jones.1 He married Ellen Grimwood, daughter of Thomas Grimwood.1 He died on 1 September 1896 at age 66.1

-Horace Brooks Marshall lived at Brixton, Surrey, England.1
+He lived at Brixton, Surrey, EnglandG.1

 Child of Horace Brooks Marshall and Ellen Grimwood